questqyubey/dicecards/rules/DC Soul Master Rules.md

 **Soul Cards:** Special units with extra abilities.
 A deck can have 1 per archetype.
 They can be summoned as a soul unit by spending a die value equal to their soul value (1-6) as part of their summon cost.
 A soul card has 3 extra abilities (4th, 5th, 6th), in addition to their base archetype.
 Only one unit per soul card can be active on the field at a time.

-**Rarity:** Abilities are rated Common, Uncommon, and Rare according to the effects that they have.
+**Rarity:** Abilities and Archetypes are rated ✦ Common, ★ Uncommon, and ✶ Rare.
+Abilities are rated according to the effects that they have, and Archetypes inherit the highest rarity from their abilities.

+- Soul Cards have a rarity of ⍟ Soul Card, and a rarity of 🌙 Exotic can be used for very rare abilities.

 **Tribes:** Archetypes have one of five tribes: Dark, Wild, Terra, Justice, Machine.
 Effects may target units and tokens with these tribes.